anlan625/Learning-to-Rank-project/README.md

 The files are specified as follow:

 **Output**:
-Prediction and saved models are in the folder SVMRank and RankNet:
+Prediction and saved models are in the folder SVMRank and RankNet:<br/>
-SVMRank-model1: the model trained by set1.train by SVMRank.
+SVMRank-model1: the model trained by set1.train by SVMRank<br/>
-SVMRank-model2: the model trained by set2.train by SVMRank.
+SVMRank-model2: the model trained by set2.train by SVMRank<br/>
-SVMRank-prediction1.txt: the prediction of set1.test by SVMRank-model1.
+SVMRank-prediction1.txt: the prediction of set1.test by SVMRank-model1<br/>
-SVMRank-prediction2.txt: the prediction of set2.test by SVMRank-model2.
+SVMRank-prediction2.txt: the prediction of set2.test by SVMRank-model2<br/>
-RankNet-set1.model: the model trained by set1.train by RankNet.
+RankNet-set1.model: the model trained by set1.train by RankNet<br/>
-RankNet-set2.model: the model trained by set2.train by RankNet.
+RankNet-set2.model: the model trained by set2.train by RankNet<br/>
-RankNet-prediction1.txt: the prediction of set1.test by RankNet-set1.model.
+RankNet-prediction1.txt: the prediction of set1.test by RankNet-set1.model<br/>
-RankNet-prediction2.txt: the prediction of set2.test by RankNet-set2.model.
+RankNet-prediction2.txt: the prediction of set2.test by RankNet-set2.model<br/>

 **Running Code**:
 nDCG.ipynb: the python code used to compute nDCG for predictions.